 Uh-oh!
 Have you recently heard the dreaded phrase, “You need to have your wisdom teeth taken out?”
 If you’re like most people, you’re not only apprehensive about the procedure, but not sure why it’s necessary in the first place.
-Fortunately, teeth extraction in Clarksville is easier than you might think!
+Fortunately, wisdom teeth extraction in Clarksville is easier than you might think!
 But even so, you might still be wondering what wisdom teeth are and why you should have them removed.
 Keep reading below to get answers to those questions.
 You’ll be better informed about the procedure – and less anxious too!

 What Are Wisdom Teeth?

 Everyone gets 3 sets of molars – the first set comes in about age 6, the second set around age 12, and the third set (the wisdom teeth) around age 18.

 At one time in human history, people had larger jaws and needed their wisdom teeth to eat tough meat and fibrous foods.
 They also needed them as a “backup” for existing teeth that developed large cavities or other problems.
 Now, with a softer diet and modern oral hygiene practices, wisdom teeth aren’t necessary.

 Why Do Wisdom Teeth Need To Be Taken Out?

 Many patients say, “My wisdom teeth aren’t bothering me – why do they need to be taken out?”
 Even if your wisdom teeth aren’t causing problems now, there’s a good chance that they will down the road, so it’s a proactive way to avoid those issues.

 Also, the younger you are when they’re taken out, the easier the process will be.
 Healing and recovery is typically much easier for a young adult than it is in later years!

 Here are some additional reasons to remove wisdom teeth: